Arithmetic and Algebraic Structures

 Number Theory:

-• List all of the factors of a given number and explain how you know you have them all
+• List all of the factors of a given number and explain how you know you have

-• Identify and define prime numbers, square numbers, multiples of a number, factors of a
+• Identify and define prime numbers, square numbers, multiples of a number,

 number, even numbers, odd numbers